mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 date: 2020-02-22T20:05:39Z
 draft: false
 image: /images/pointer.jpg
-tags: ['C++']
+tags: ['C++', "Pointers"]
 categories: "C++"
-summary: "A pointer is an 8-byte type on a 64-bit machine that holds the memory address of an object, target.
+summary: "A pointer is an 8-byte type on a 64-bit machine that holds the memory address of a target object.
 Here, I  mention the most useful characteristics of pointers with examples."
 ---